mariannamb/SQL_Gender_Study/README.md

 ### 📝 Closing Thoughts
 Working on this project made me realize that the Philippines still has a long way to go when it comes to gender equality.
 Both men and women are victims of societal pressures which lead to inequalities in family, education, and employment.
 It is also evident that they lack opportunities to become more aware of these gaps and take steps to closing them.

-Although, the data used for this project was from 2019 which was 5 years ago, so hopefully things have started to improve since then.
+However, the data used for this project was from 2019 (which was 5 years ago), so hopefully things have started to improve since then.
 I hope the most recent data will become publicly available soon so further studies can be done on the progress of the country, particularly in gender equality. ⚖️